 Obranci zvířat (Animal defenders, OBRAZ) from the Czech Republic was founded 2015 and have since then established themselves as one of the leading animal rights organizations in the country.
 Until recently, they were mostly focused on a fur farming campaign, publishing numerous investigations and gaining major public attention.
 Their campaign concluded in 2017 when the Czech parliament decided on a ban on fur farming.
 Since then, the organization focused on other issues, such as cage housing of hens.
 During the funding year, the organization plans on building up a campaign aimed to tackle the consumption of meat in the country.

-Vegánske hody from Slovakia was founded in 2009 and until now were known for organizing the biggest vegan festival in several cities in the country.
-Starting this year, they expand their activities, adopting – among others – a corporate outreach campaign against caging of hens and a campaign against the use of animals in circuses.
-During the founding year, they will additionally start working on a campaign aimed at increasing the availability of vegan options in restaurants and supermarkets and supporting companies that manufacture plant-based products.
+Vegánske hody was founded in Slovakia in 2009 and joined two other organizations to form Humánny pokrok in 2018.
+Vegánske hody is still known as the biggest vegan festival in the country’s three largest cities and remains a project of Humánny pokrok.
+Starting this year, the organisation will expand its activities, adopting – among others – a corporate outreach campaign against the caging of hens and a campaign against the use of animals in circuses.
+During the funding year, they will also start working on a campaign aimed at increasing the availability of vegan options in restaurants and supermarkets and supporting companies that manufacture plant-based products.